ChrisKronbergADVR/AndoverAutomation/README.md

 ### **** If you find any bugs or features you would like to be added. click on the issues Tab on Github - New Issue Button then either bug report Button or feature request Button and fill out the Information. ****

 ### If you already have Python installed, you can skip the Python install

+### A new .bat file was added to help run the python program from a shortcut.
+Copy the runAutomation.bat file and paste the shortcut to the desktop.
+After this is done, you can rename the file to whatever you want and it will launch the automation software.
 ---

 ## 1. Installing Python